pglet/website/docs/controls/col.md

 ### `visible`

-`true` - the component is visible; `false` - component is hidden, but still takes up space in the layout.
+`true` - the control is visible; `false` - control is hidden, but still takes up space in the layout.

 ## Examples